alibaba/pipcook/docs/tutorials/component-image-classification.md

 ## Data Preparation

-When we are doing image classification tasks similar to this one, we need to organize our dataset in a certain format
+When we are doing image classification tasks similar to this one, we need to organize our dataset in a certain format.

 We need to divide our dataset into a training set (train), a validation set (validation) and a test set (test) according to a certain proportion.
 Among them, the training set is mainly used to train the model, and the validation set and the test set are used to evaluate the model.
 The validation set is mainly used to evaluate the model during the training process to facilitate viewing of the model's overfitting and convergence.
 The test set is used to perform an overall evaluation of the model after all training is completed.